AdityaKapoor74/PRD/PRD_GAT_2/Readme.md

 ## Partial Reward Decoupling
-Here we are tackling the credit assignment problem (internally) pertaining to multi-agent reinforcement learning.
+Here we are tackling the credit assignment problem pertaining to multi-agent reinforcement learning.
 The idea is to learn to recognize the relevant set of agents, in a very large system, whose actions have a direct influence over their rewards.
 In short, the aim is to determine which actions taken by agents in a large group of cooperating agents helped the group achieve its goal and hence learn more rapidly.

 ## Architecture
 We are using Advantage Actor Critic Algorithm to test out our hypothesis with a little tweaks while calculating the Values and Advantage function.